Dr. Richard A. Rodriguez Division 44 Student Travel Award

 David G. Zelaya, MEd and Randolph C. H. Chan, BSocSc

-Emmie Matsuno, MA and Robert Abreu, MS, EdS
+Em Matsuno, MA, and Robert Abreu, MS, EdS

-Emmie Matsuno is a fourth year PhD student in counseling psychology at the University of California, Santa Barbara.
-She works with Dr. Tania Israel and project RISE (Research on Interventions for Sexual minority Empowerment) conducting research on LGBT mental health and well being.
-Her personal research focuses on creating inclusive and supportive environments for transgender people, transgender minority stress, intersecting identities, and intervention research.
-This year at APA, Emmie will present a poster that focuses on an online intervention aimed at reducing internalized transnegativity, give a talk about using psychological theories to inform community trainings on gender diversity, and lead a discussion on the connections between Divs.
+Em Matsuno is a fourth year PhD student in counseling psychology at the University of California, Santa Barbara.
+They work with Dr. Tania Israel and project RISE (Research on Interventions for Sexual minority Empowerment) conducting research on LGBT mental health and well being.
+Their personal research focuses on creating inclusive and supportive environments for transgender people, transgender minority stress, intersecting identities, and intervention research.
+This year at APA, Em will present a poster that focuses on an online intervention aimed at reducing internalized transnegativity, give a talk about using psychological theories to inform community trainings on gender diversity, and lead a discussion on the connections between Divs.
 44, 35, and 51.